Change management: 10 tips for a failed project

 Although managers may already seem overwhelmed by their responsibilities, actively involving them in the change process is essential to ensure its success.

-Because of its leadership position in the organization, management can influence culture by modifying its own behavior to adopt more relevant or effective practices.
+Because of its leadership position in the organization, management can influence corporate culture by modifying its own behavior to adopt more relevant or effective practices.
 By setting an example, they can also establish new organizational norms and values to support change and motivate teams to embrace new change practices.

 Don’t forget that to bring about lasting change, it’s essential to involve key players, adopt a comprehensive change management approach and facilitate transformations within the organization.